Tilu Rauteli: Life as a warrior

 After a few days the annual Kauthig (country fair) was organised in Kanda, Rauteli wished to attend.
 She was unyielding in her demand.
 Her mother, devastated by the loss of her husband and sons, stated...
 "O Tilu!
 What are you!
-Don’t you miss your brothers?
+Don't you miss your brothers?
 Who will avenge your father's death?
-If you want to go somewhere, it should be battlefield….
+If you want to go somewhere, it should be battlefield....
 Can you go?
-Can you avenge……..?
+Can you avenge........?
 Enjoy your Kauthig after that!"This taunt from her mother left an indelible mark on Rauteli's mind, and she pushed aside her wish to go to Kauthig.
 Instead she began to prepare a battalion with her friends, and she regrouped the army.
-After some time she departed for the battlefield, riding her horse "Binduli", and accompanied by her friends "Bellu" and "Devali".
+After some time, she departed for the battlefield, riding her horse "Binduli", and accompanied by her friends "Bellu" and "Devali".
+Kanda Malla village is her Nanihaal.

 Battle of Khairagarh, Umtagarhi, Sald Mahadev and Kalinkakhal

 According to local folktales the Khairagarh (present day Kalagarh) was her first exploit, where she overwhelmed the Katyuris of Kumaon.
-Then she attacked Umtagarhi, and after that she marched her army to Sald Mahadev, freeing it from the enemy.
+Then she attacked, Umtagarhi, and after that she marched her army to Sald Mahadev, freeing it from the enemy.

 After settling the border line up to Chaukhutia, Rauteli returned to Deghat with her army.
-In Kalinkakhal she fought the enemy and avenged her father's death by defeating the general of Katyuri army in Saraikhet, where her father had lost his life.
+In Kalinkakhal, she fought the enemy and avenged her father's death by defeating the general of Katyuri army in Saraikhet, where her father had lost his life.
 Her comrade "Binduli" died after receiving lethal wounds there.

 Supreme sacrifice

 After winning her territories back, she started marching towards Kanda.
-While crossing the Nayar River she stopped to refresh herself, where she gave ultimate sacrifice of her.
+While crossing the Nayar River, she stopped to refresh herself, where she gave ultimate sacrifice of her.